AspireOne/aura/README.md

-# Discord AI Companion Bot
+# Aura: An AI bot for discord servers

 A Discord bot that uses a LLM to provide conversational AI interactions in both DMs, and specific channels in a server.
 The bot maintains conversation history and allows customization of system prompts, message limits etc..